 - In functional programming, a state does not exist.
 In object-oriented programming, the state exists.

-- In functional programming, a function is the primary manipulation unit.
-In object-oriented, an object is the primary manipulation unit.
+- In functional programming, a function is the direct manipulation unit.
+In object-oriented, an object is the direct manipulation unit.

-- In functional programming, its functions have no side effects means does not make any impact on code that is running on multiple processors.
-In Object-oriented programming, its methods can have side effects and may put an impact on processors.
+- Its functions in functional programming have no side effects, meaning it does not impact code running on multiple processors.
+In Object-oriented programming, its methods can have side effects and may affect processors.